MrOtherGuy/fx-autoconfig/readme.md

       console.log("startup done");
     });

-Returns a promise that will be resolved when the browser has completed startup.
+Returns a promise that will be resolved when all windows have been restored during session startup.
+If all windows have already been restored at the time of calling the promise will be resolved immediately.

+### _ucUtils.windowIsReady() -> Promise

+    _ucUtils.windowIsReady(window)
+    .then(()=>{
+      console.log("this window has finished starting up");
+    });

  This corresponds to `browser-delayed-startup-finished` event.
 Note that extension-engine initialization code may or may not have run when this promise resolves.

+### Difference of startupFinished and windowIsReady

+Since scripts run per window, `startupFinished` will be resolved once in *each window that called it* when ALL those windows have been restored.
+But `windowIsReady` will be resolved whenever the particular window that calls it has started up.

 ## Prefs